ciphermodelabs/ciphercore/reference/main.md

 One can run a computation graph (compiled or not) on a given data locally via a reference evaluator, using a binary `ciphercore_evaluate`.
 In order to use the fast evaluator, please use the binary `ciphercore_evaluate_fast` from within the CipherCore [Docker image](#docker-image), which is fully-compatible with `ciphercore_evaluate`.
-This is a good way to test the functionality as well as--if we use the fast evaluator--get a decent idea about the end-to-end performance of the actual protocol when executed within the CipherCore runtime (modulo networking interactions).
+This is a good way to test the functionality as well as -- if we use the fast evaluator -- get a decent idea about the end-to-end performance of the actual protocol when executed within the CipherCore runtime (modulo networking interactions).
 Either evaluator takes two mandatory parameters: path to a serialized context which main graph we'd like to evaluate and a file with inputs given in the JSON format.

 ### Secret-shared input